jamulussoftware/jamuluswebsite/contribute/en/Style-and-Tone.md

 “Directory” The general term for a server that a client uses to get its list of public servers from.
 Use the term “Directory server” cautiously - it may be confusing in the presence of “Server”.

+“Country/Region” Keep in mind that some areas of the world have a controversal (political) status.
+If possible, be generic and remain neutral.
+Instead of just saying country, use “Country/Region“ or “Location“.

 ## Units

 We use the following abbreviations: